Lonicera sempervirens 'Major Wheeler' - HONEYSUCKLE VINE 'MAJOR WHEELER' (TRUMPET HONEYSUCKLE)

 USDA Zones: 4 to 9

-Culture: full to part sun are the best, half shade is tolerated (but can impact amount of flowers), average to loamy, rich soil
+Culture: full to part sun are the best, half shade is tolerated (but can impact amount of flowers), average to loamy, rich soil. established plants are drought tolerant.

 Moisture Needs: average/medium